surbut/aladynoulli2/reviewer_comments.md

 The paper is an interesting variation in the theme using rich EHR data to achieve better predictive power over traditional clinical prediction tools.
 What is common in these approaches is that while the computational and statistical approaches are interesting and make better use of the rich longitudinal and multivariate nature of the EHR data, the reports fall short in their ability to answer clinically relevant questions.
 This manuscript follows the pattern: the method is potentially interesting but the paper is mostly descriptive by nature.
 It is also very long.

 The key questions related to the method are:
 1) EHR data coming from one heath care provider are typically highly biased in terms of the socio-economic background of the patients.
 Similarly, UKBB has a well-documented bias towards healthy upper socioecinomic participants.
 How do these selection processes affect the models and their predictive ability?
+(IPW)
 2) For many diseases, lifetime risk is the key measure for preventive actions or for screening stretegies.
 How does the model behave when lifetime risks are modelled in comparison to the exisiting clinical risk models?
+(30 year, describe caveats_
 3) The authors say in several places that the models describe clinically meaningful biological processes without giving any proof of the clinical and certainly not biological meaningfulness.

+(Gwas, FH, CHIP, RVAS)
 4) The authors write (136-139) that “This prospective approach simulates real-world clinical scenarios where physicians must predict future risk based solely on a patient’s history to date, ensuring our performance metrics reflect true predictive capability rather than retrospective explanation.”
 What this sentence unfortunately describes is the ignorance of the authors on the long tradition of predictive medical research.

+Apologize and correct text
+* book that reviews clinical risk prediction, extensive literature ... "long tradition" etc ...

+Stires and Briggs

 5) The authors are using a rather difficult to interpret concept of disease signatures and signature loading as their primary metric.
 It would be much more interpretable to the field if these were translated to the tradional risk/hazard metrics.
 6) The model focuses a lot on modeling the temporal, age-related patterns of the incidence.
 For many disease these are however well known, and it is difficult to see what is the additional benefit of the model over risk models allowing for different risk along the age scale, and with time-dependent covariates potentially modifying this baseline risk.
 7) The heritability estimates on lines 294-296 seem very low.
 How do they compare with direct CVD and other diagnoses?
 8) It is well documented that modelling correlated phenotypes jointly elevates power to detect genetic (and other) associations.
 But this comes with a cost of being non-specific and losing interpretability of the associations.

+We agree, and they both have a reason to exist.

 9) The AUC comparisons in lines 354-55 do not see plausible.
 For meaningful comparisons, please compare with AUCs of well-documented clinical risk scores for ASCVD, heart falure and (Type 2?) diabetes.

+EXTERNAL COMPARISONS
 10) Lines 371-74: Please explain wjat you mean by age.specific discrimination.

+We replaced with XX, appreciate, etc
 11) In figures, please focus on individual figures highlighting the key messages of the manuscript and leave the individual trajectory comparisons to the supplementary material

+App

 Referee #2 (Remarks to the Author):